PandaGamerPlayzz/Panda-Lang/README.md

 Usage: panda.py [-h] [-a] [-r] [-t] file_path

-Positional arguments
+Positional arguments:\
-  file_path   The path to the file you would like to compile
+&ensp;&ensp;file_path   The path to the file you would like to compile

-Options
+Options:\
-  -h, --help  show the help message and exit
+&ensp;&ensp;-h, --help  show the help message and exit\
-  -a          Generate all files along with the executable (.asm, .o, .obj, etc.)
+&ensp;&ensp;-a          Generate all files along with the executable (.asm, .o, .obj, etc.)\
-  -r          Run the code after compiling
+&ensp;&ensp;-r          Run the code after compiling\
-  -t          Only run the tokenizer step
+&ensp;&ensp;-t          Only run the tokenizer step